 \section{Introduction}

-In this paper, we introduce a novel Eulerian-Lagrangian formulation of the compressible Euler equations (isentropic motion).
-Let us recall that, the Eulerian-Lagrangian formulation for the incompressible Euler equations was previously studied by Constantin \cite{Cont}, who established the local existence result in H\"older Space $C^{1,\alpha}$, $(0<\alpha<1)$, for periodic solutions or satisfying suitable decay conditions.
+In this paper, we introduce an equivalence between the Eulerian and Lagrangian formulations of the compressible Euler equations for isentropic motion.
+By means of this formulation, we establish the well-posedness of regular solutions to the Euler equations with vacuum, see Definition \ref{RegSol}.
+We emphasize that the Lagrangian formulation is understood here in the sense of the flow map, in the geometric spirit introduced by Arnold \cite{Arnold} and later used by Ebin and Marsden \cite{Marsden}, rather than in Lagrangian coordinates (the so-called material description).
+The latter framework was employed, for instance, by Jang, Masmoudi \cite{Masmoudi} in their study of the compressible isentropic Euler equations with physical vacuum from the viewpoint of a free boundary problem.
+In this context, it is worth recalling that, the same framework developed in this paper for the compressible case, the Eulerian–Lagrangian formulation was previously studied for the incompressible Euler equations by Constantin \cite{Cont}, who established a local existence result in H\"older Space $C^{1,\alpha}$, $(0<\alpha<1)$, for periodic solutions or satisfying suitable decay conditions.
 More recently, Pooley, Robinson \cite{Pooley} following \cite{Cont}, again in the incompressible case, considered this formulation in the Sobolev space $H^{s}(\mathbb{T}^d)$ with $s>\frac{d}{2} + 1$.